Leadership Questions for Employers to Ask Applicants

 - During your work experiences while attending college, tell me about a time when you demonstrated that you have leadership ability and skill.

-You are questioning to determine whether the candidate has >leadership skills or potential.
-You seek to identify the leadership style of your candidate, from his or her perspective and from the perspective of his or her direct reporting staff and peers.
+You are questioning to determine whether the candidate has leadership skills or potential.
+Seek to identify the leadership style of your candidate, from his or her perspective and from the perspective of his or her direct reporting staff and peers.
+Above all, however, make sure to know and avoid any Job Interview Questions That Are Illegal.

-You are determining whether the candidate's style is congruent with the culture of your organization.
-It is helpful if you have created beforehand a leadership profile that identifies the skills and traits of successful leaders within your organization.
+The point is to determine whether the candidate's style is congruent with the culture of your organization.
+It is helpful if you have already created a leadership profile that identifies the skills and traits of successful leaders within your organization.